singh1114/pythonprogramming/_posts/2020-11-05-creating-python-logo-using-python-😍.md

 ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZ"""
 ```

-## Defining the data structure and define colors
+## Defining the data structure for the shape

 We will define the data structure with color change information in a dictionary.
 This will contain the information whenever there is a change in the color for a given row number.